The Confident Eater

 Doing nothing and making compromises to ensure a child is fed is where most parents with a long-term selective eater end up.

-So, what can you do if you are stuck?
+So, what can you do if you are totally stuck?

-1. Fix the foundations – If I were to look in from outside, the first thing I would do is to analyse the family dynamics, the language, and the approach you are using.
+1. Fix the foundations – Start with the family dynamics, the language, and the approach you are using.

-This is not the first thing that most parents would think of when it comes to their child and food.
+Generally, not the first thing you would think of when it comes to your child and food.

 However, I think of eating as both a house and a 1,000-piece jigsaw puzzle.